mak-gitdev/HA_enoceanmqtt/README.md

 ### Configuration
 - adapt the `standalone/enoceanmqtt.conf.sample` file and put it to /etc/enoceanmqtt.conf:
-   - set the enocean interface port
+   - Set the enocean interface port.
+Follow [these instructions](https://github.com/embyt/enocean-mqtt#define-persistant-device-name-for-enocean-interface) if you want to set a persistent device name for your enocean interface.
    - *`overlay = HA`* shall be added in the config section to indicate that the HA overlay is to be used.
-   - *`mqtt_discovery_prefix = <prefix>`* shall also be added in the config section, where *`<prefix>`* is the MQTT prefix used for discovery and configured in the Home Assistant MQTT integration as follow:
+   - *`mqtt_discovery_prefix = <prefix>`* shall also be added in the config section. where *`<prefix>`* is the MQTT prefix used for discovery.
+It defaults to `homeassistant` and can be configured in the Home Assistant MQTT integration as follow:
      ```yaml
      mqtt:
        discovery_prefix: <prefix>
      ```
-     If you have other HA integrations using MQTT discovery (e.g. zigbee2mqtt, etc.), `<prefix>` should be set to `homeassistant/` as it seems to be the one used in general.
+     If you have other HA integrations using MQTT discovery (e.g. zigbee2mqtt, etc.), `<prefix>` should be set to `homeassistant` as it seems to be the one used in general.
-   - define the MQTT broker parameters
+   - Define the MQTT broker parameters
-   - define the sensors to monitor
+   - Define the `mqtt_prefix`.
+This is the prefix which will be used to interact with your EnOcean devices.
+     EnOceanMQTT will interact with EnOcean devices through the device root topic `<mqtt_prefix>/<device_name>`.
+   - Define the devices to monitor.
+You only need to specify the device name, address, rorg, func and type.
+     **Tip**: Your device name can contain `/` e.g. `[lights/livingroom]`.
+This allows you to group your devices by type when exploring MQTT messages.
  - ensure that the MQTT broker is running
  - run `enoceanmqtt`

 #### Setup as a daemon ####
 Assuming you want this tool to run as a daemon, which gets automatically started by systemd:
- - copy the `standalone/enoceanmqtt.service` to `/etc/systemd/system/`
+ - Adapt and copy the `standalone/enoceanmqtt.service` to `/etc/systemd/system/`
  - `systemctl enable enoceanmqtt`
  - `systemctl start enoceanmqtt`